-And the return of the economic stresses and weak Crude Oil prices had seen it surge to a new 24.62 all-time high last week, which had been exceeded on the US rescue package worries leading to another new 25.44 all-time high last week prior to setting back around the mid-low 23.00 area.
-That left a weekly DOWN CPR from 24.40 (Tolerance 24.62) as the hew near-term resistance which has held for now.
-Much like USD/RUB, hope for a Saudi-Russian pumping truce has seen a Crude Oil rally, also weakening USD/MXN from the mid-24.00s for now.
+And the return of the economic stresses and weak Crude Oil prices had seen it surge to a new 24.62 all-time high last week, which had been exceeded on the US rescue package worries leading to another new 25.44 all-time high in late March prior to setting back around the mid-low 23.00 area.
+That left a weekly DOWN CPR from 24.40 (Tolerance 24.62) as new near-term resistance, yet which was NEGATED on last week's push higher (and Closing the week above it.)
+Much like USD/RUB, hope for a Saudi-Russian pumping truce has seen a Crude Oil rally, and that might foster another round of USD/MXN weakening from this week's 25.76 new a;;time high even if the mid-24.00 area NEGATED DOWN CPR is now the near-term support.